After creating the Haml calendar, I decided to go for a Haml clock.

 Initially I only used an inline style to set the rotation of each hand.
 I wanted to write the animation/keyframes in the external stylesheet, but that wasn’t going to work.
 The animation kept reseting to 0.
 For example, if it’s 1:15, the minute hand would initially start at 15 (rotate 90 degrees) and then rotate slowly to the next minute (96 degrees).
 Instead the animation would only start 0 degrees; I couldn’t get the inline rotation to speak with my external animation.
 To make the animation work, I wrote internal Sass so that the first keyframe was at the starting time and not reverting to 0.

 I spent some extra time figuring out how to support different timezones.
-The clock is currently set at UTC-4 (EST).
-You can easily change the timezone in the Haml, it’s the very first variable.
+I set the clock at UTC-4 (EST).
+You can easily change the timezone in the Haml, it’s the first variable.

 The CSS is all em-based and happily responsive.
 When the width/height is too small, then the digital time displays.